Skip to main contentSkip to main content

 Building a Balanced Portfolio

 Most experienced LPs hold a mix of both asset classes.
 A common allocation might be 60% multifamily for reliable cash flow and shorter hold periods, with 40% in commercial for yield and lease stability.
+The specific ratio should reflect your income needs, risk tolerance, and where you are in the accumulation or distribution phase of your investment lifecycle.

 SyndTrack helps you monitor this balance with portfolio-level analytics that break down your exposure by asset class, sponsor, geography, and vintage year — so you can make allocation decisions with real data instead of guesswork.
+As your portfolio grows across multifamily and commercial holdings, having a single platform that tracks performance metrics across both asset classes lets you compare actual returns to projections and adjust your allocation strategy based on evidence, not intuition.

 Ready to ditch your spreadsheet?